SVCE-ACM/A-December-of-Algorithms/README.md

 ### **December 31 - Closest Cell**
   - **Problem**
     - ClosestCell2(strArr) reads a 2D matrix that contains only 1, 0, or 2.
-From the index where a ‘1’ is, return the number of places either left, right, down, or up you must move to reach a cell which is represented by a 2.
+From the index where ‘1’ is, return the number of places either left, right, down, or up you must move to reach a cell which is represented by a 2.
 You can fold or wrap around the matrix to move to the cell which has ‘2’.
       - The 2D matrix can have any number of 0's and 2's, but only a single 1.
       -	It may not contain any 2's at all, then your program should return a 0.
       -	You can try moving in each direction from the ‘1’, but you may need to add a special case if you reach the border and to jump to the other side of the matrix.